mongodb/specifications/source/auth/tests/mongodb-oidc.rst

 #.
 Create a new client with the a request callback but no refresh callback.
 #.
 Ensure that a ``find`` operation results in a call to the request callback.

+If the driver does not supports using callback hashes as part of the cache key, skip the next test.

+# Create a new client with a different request callback.
+# Ensure that a ``find`` operation adds a new entry to the cache.

+#.
+Clear the cache.
+#.
+Ensure there is a cache with credentials that will expire in less than 5 minutes, using a client with an appropriate request callback.
 #.
 Ensure there is a cache with credentials that will expire in less than 5 minutes.
 #.
 Create a new client with a valid request callback and a refresh callback that gives invalid credentials.
 #.
 Ensure that a ``find`` operation results in an error.